 Many of us here at Appleton were once the doe-eyed students, looking for our first step up on the career ladder.
 The journey from interns to employees has taught us some things we wish we knew before having to learn the hard way.
 As we search for our next star interns this semester, here are some inside internship tips and tricks we put together for students looking to leave a lasting first impression at internship fairs.

 Before the Event

 A resumé is your first impression, so make it count.
 It allows an employer to have a full insight into all the things they need to know about a candidate on a single piece of paper.
-This is why it is so important to work on your resumé and portfolio before UCF Intern Pursuit and to perfect it for the event.
+This is why it is so important to work on your resumé and portfolio before an internship fair and to perfect it for the event.
 In the world of communication, we love to see creativity with functionality and the original, out of the ordinary resumés stand out the most.
 That being said, don’t be afraid to experiment and make your resumé have a lasting impression without losing the essentials.

 Personalize Your Elevator Speech